platogo/hms-ads-identifier-cordova/README.md

 # hms-ads-identifier-cordova
 Based on https://github.com/HMS-Core/hms-cordova-plugin/tree/master/cordova-plugin-hms-ads

 This plugin can be used if you want to access the Huawei's OAID.
-It ads the required 'com.huawei.hms:ads-identifier' package.
+It adds the required 'com.huawei.hms:ads-identifier' package.

 You might need to add this to proguard:
 ```